brunesto/tit4tat/README.md

 # tit4tat

 Simple utility to replace strings in text files.
-The replacements are meant to be reversible.
+The replacements are meant to be reversible, but this is not enforced

 E.g. usages: